MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 >
 > - If these fields are conflicting, resource scheduling optimization uses **Time From Promised** and **Time To Promised** first.
 Then it will use one or a combination of other fields.
 > - Resource scheduling optimization will ensure the **Estimated Arrival Time** falls into the window specified above.
 It does not guarantee that the booking’s end time will fall within the time window.

   - **Empty time values (v3.0+)**
-  Resource scheduling optimization will respect scenarios when only a start or end time is defined on a requirement.
+  RSO will respect scenarios where either the start or end time is not defined on a requirement.

   In the following example, a requirement has only a time window start value; resource scheduling optimization schedules the requirement anytime after 1:00 PM regardless of date.